Our physiotherapy and sports therapists have years of practical experience and expertise in treating sports related injuries.

 Sophie left the NHS in 2012 to take on a role leading a private musculoskeletal Physiotherapy clinic, and has worked within private practise since this within London and Essex.
 Her post-graduation studies have included becoming trained in Sports Massage, Acupuncture, and in Pilates which she uses regularly on a 1:1 basis as treatment for her patients.

 One of Sophie’s main interests is working with lower limb injuries, and within the sporting population.
 Sophie is a keen triathlete herself, and has completed endurance racing across the UK, including marathons and an ironman.
-From this passion, she enjoys working with runners and triathletes of all abilities and is now developing a bike fit service at The Holly.
+From this passion, she enjoys working with runners and triathletes of all abilities and is now running the 3D Bike Fit Assessment service at The Holly.